Ali's Wedding: Release

 Ali's Wedding premiered at the Adelaide Film Festival in October 2016.
 It also showed at the Sydney Film Festival on 8 June 2017.

 Reception

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 92% based on 26 reviews, with an average rating of 7/10.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 92% based on 26 reviews, with an average rating of 7/10, indicating critical acclaim.
 The website's critics consensus reads: "Ali's Wedding uses its very specific setting to explore universal ideas about relationships -- and in delightfully smart, funny fashion."
 On Metacritic, the film has a weighted average score of 64 out of 100, based on 4 critics, indicating "generally favorable reviews".

+Critic of The Hollywood Reporter wrote in his glowing review "Walker's debut mines rapid-fire laughs and bountiful heart from a story of romantic misadventure set in train by a young man desperate to live up to his father's expectations."

+In a commendatory review from The Sydney Morning Herald by critic Paul Byrnes, he wrote "It's a genuinely funny, sweetly human Australian comedy about one migrant's story.
+It needs no excuses: it's almost pitch-perfect for Australian tastes."